loading

 Exploring Composite Exterior Wall Cladding Panels

-Composite Panel Composition and Benefits
+Aluminum Composite Panel and Benefits

 The dual‑skin construction yields excellent flatness and panel rigidity.
 Manufacturers can integrate fire‑retardant cores or thermally insulated cores, enabling façade systems that meet or exceed local fire codes and energy performance standards.